What is the minimum auto insurance coverage that I have to sign up for?

 On This Page

-If you’re interested in getting the cheapest possible car insurance, then you’ll want to get the minimum legal liability insurance required for your state.
+If you’re interested in getting the most affordable auto insurance rates, then you’ll want to get the least amount of auto insurance coverage required for your state.

-Minimum coverage for auto insurance requirements vary widely between states.
+Minimum coverage for auto insurance requirements varies widely between states.
 Some states – like New Hampshire – don’t even require car insurance.

 Insurance laws in American states, however, vary widely.
-Some states require you to have relatively high coverage limits.
+Some states require you to have several types of auto insurance and relatively high coverage limits.

 Drivers in Texas, for example, are required to have $60,000 in bodily injury liability per accident.